*** "SAD-MAN" by Connor Lawless is the Season 2 Champion! ***

 Become a champion and make your next draft the best script it can be!

-Film Writer invites you to its Tournament, open to film & TV scripts of all genres.
-Film Writer judges each script for its own merits within its format (short, feature or pilot), and the highest ranked scripts advance to the following round.
+Film Writer invites you to the third season of its Tournament, open to film & TV scripts of all genres.
+Each entry is evaluated on its own merits and the highest ranked scripts advance to the next round.

 In the first round, Film Writer reads and evaluates the first 10 pages of every script.
-Half of the score depends on the quality of the writing.
-The other half reflects the interest and motivation that the script generates to keep reading.
+The score depends on the quality of the writing and the motivation it generates to keep reading.
 The entries that cross a scoring threshold (determined by the quantity and quality of entries) advance to the semifinals.

 In the second round, Film Writer reads and evaluates the next 10 pages of every semifinalist script.
-Half of the score again grades the quality of the writing and half, the enticement the work generates to read more and discover what happens to its story and characters beyond page 20.
+The score again reflects the quality of the writing and the enticement it generates to discover what happens beyond page 20.

 Up to five scripts with the highest scores for their first 20 pages advance to the finals, where Film Writer reads and evaluates the whole text.
-Half of the score reflects the quality and the other half, the satisfaction and entertainment value generated by each complete script and the anticipation it generates to someday watch it onscreen.
+The final score reflects the quality as well as the satisfaction and entertainment value generated by each complete script.

-The finalist script with the highest score rises as the tournament champion.
+The script with the highest score rises as the champion!

-Along with your entry fee, you may choose Film Writer's base service for your script.
-This entails reading a full feature-length or TV pilot draft, providing proofreading, analysis and at least two pages of notes that highlight strengths, needs and suggestions for development and improvement.
+You can also order Film Writer's full analysis for your script.
+This entails reading the full script and providing critique & analysis with at least two pages of notes that highlight problems, needs and suggestions for development and improvement.
+Please allow 10 business days after your entry date to receive your evaluation notes.

-The tournament champion wins a 100% discount voucher for Film Writer’s base service (valued at $200 USD) that can be used for the tournament entry, a newer draft or even a different script written by the same author.
-The tournament champion also wins a $50 USD gift card for screenwriting software or books (from a specialized online store).
+The champion wins a 100% discount voucher for Film Writer’s base service (priced at $200 USD) that can be used for a new draft or a different script written by the same author.

 Champion and finalists will be announced and promoted on Film Writer’s blog, website and social media.
 Publications may include a brief text highlighting the strengths and merits of the champion script.